LuisBuruato/M-L-Principles-/README.md

-# Clustering and Segmentation Analysis of Customers
+# Clustering and Segmentation Analysis of Customers and Vehicles.

 ## Project Summary